AnooraagB/Project-HealthDataDashboard/README.md

 # Health Data Dashboard

 This project involves developing an interactive **Health Data Dashboard** using R, RShiny, and SQLite.
-The dashboard visualises various health metrics like steps, mood, calories burned, sleep hours, and activity levels, based on Fitbit data.
+The dashboard visualises various health metrics like steps, mood, calories burned, sleep hours, and activity levels, based on Fitbit health data.

+It is aimed towards helping the user take an informed approach to their health and lifestyle choices, helping imporve **Health Literacy**.

 ## Features

 * **Interactive data visualisations** : The dashboard uses various interactive visualizations to display health data, such as line graphs and pie charts.
-* **Data filters** : Users can filter data by date range for a more personalized experience.
+* **Data filters** : Users can filter data by date range for a more personalised experience.
 * **Multiple health metrics** : Displays metrics such as steps, mood, calories burned, sleep hours, and activity levels.
 * **Shiny application** : A fully interactive User Interface (UI) built using RShiny, enabling easy navigation between different health metrics.
+* **Visual summary** : Provides a visual summary of key insights of the various health metrics from the data used.
 * **Full data table** : Users can view the entire dataset in a table format, making it easy to explore all the data at once.
+* **Data export** : Users can export filtered health data into a CSV format.

 ## Tools and Technologies Used